 Brick decor can be a lovely and natural way to show off your style!
 With its old-fashioned but timeless presentation, brick can bring a touch of history to your living space.
 Although, sometimes brick can seem dated and in need of a facelift.

 Here I’ll be sharing all you need to know about whitewash brick surfaces, including the pros and cons of painted brick and some of the most popular techniques of doing so.

 The good news is that there is a way to rejuvenate your red brick.
 You can paint them!
 This is a technique called whitewashing.
 You cover traditional brick and mortar with a whitewash solution to get your desired look.

 This doesn’t even have to be a strenuous or expensive process.
-There’s no need for professionals to perform brick restoration or paint your bricks.
+There’s no need for professionals to perform brick restoration or to paint your bricks.
 All you’ll need is clear mixing glaze and white paint!

-If you’ve wanted to try whitewashing bricks yourself, there are a few things you need to know.
+If you’ve wanted to try whitewashing your bricks yourself, there are a few things you need to know.
 Before you start the project, there are some tips and techniques that could make steps vary in difficulty.

 How Do You Modernize Brick Fireplaces?

 While traditional brick and mortar with its warm hues, brings a traditional vibe to your home, it may not be the right fit for your style.
 This can be especially true in older homes that have fireplaces with different shades of orange and red brick.
 And maybe it clashes with interior design style.